 Joris van Alphen, The Netherlands

-Joris specialises in stories about nature and science.
-Growing up with biologist parents, he embarked on his first field trip to Africa at the age of three.
-He went on to study biology, but abandoned a career in science to become a full-time photographer.
+Joris specialises in stories about nature and people.
+Growing up with biologists as parents, he went on his first field expedition to Africa at the age of three.
+He later studied biology, but left his science career to become a full-time photographer and film-maker.
 His work has since spanned five continents.
-Joris is a Fellow of the International League of Conservation Photographers.
+He is a Fellow of the International League of Conservation Photographers.